avibrazil/xingu/README.md

 training algorithm, general and custom metrics computation, estimation post-processing.

-- Don´t save a pickle at the end of your EDA, let Xingu organize a versioned inventory of saved models (PKLs) linked and associated to commit hashes and branches of your code.
+- Don’t save a pickle at the end of your EDA, let Xingu organize a versioned inventory of saved models (PKLs) linked and associated to commit hashes and branches of your code.

-- Don´t save metrics manually and in an informal way.
+- Don’t save metrics manually and in an informal way.
 Metrics are first class citizens, so use Xingu to write methods that compute metrics and let it store metrics in an organized database that can be queried and compared.

-- Don´t make ad-hoc plots to understand your data.
+- Don’t make ad-hoc plots to understand your data.
 Plots are important assets to measure the quality of your model, so use Xingu to write methods that formaly generate versioned plots.

 - Do not worry or even write code that loads pre-req models, use Xingu pre-req architecture to load pre-req models for you and package them together.

-- Don´t save ad-hoc hypermaters after optimizations.
+- Don’t save ad-hoc hypermaters after optimizations.
 Let Xingu store and manage those for you in a way that can be reused in future trains.

-- Don´t change your code if you want different functionality.
+- Don’t change your code if you want different functionality.
 Use Xingu environment variables or command line parameters to strategize your trains.

-- Don´t manually copy PKLs to production environments on S3 or other object storage.
-Use Xingu´s deployment tools to automate the deployment step.
+- Don’t manually copy PKLs to production environments on S3 or other object storage.
+Use Xingu’s deployment tools to automate the deployment step.

-- Don´t write database integration code.
+- Don’t write database integration code.
 Just provide your queries and Xingu will give you the data.
-Xingu will also maintain a local cache of your data so you won´t hammer your database across multiple retrains.
+Xingu will also maintain a local cache of your data so you won’t hammer your database across multiple retrains.
 Do the same with static data files with parquet, CSV, on local filesystem or object storage.

-- Xingu can run anyware, from your laptop, with a plain SQLite database, to large scale cloud-powered training pipelines with GitOps, Jenkins, Docker etc. Xingu´s database is used only to cellect training information, it isn´t required later when model is used to predict.
+- Xingu can run anyware, from your laptop, with a plain SQLite database, to large scale cloud-powered training pipelines with GitOps, Jenkins, Docker etc. Xingu’s database is used only to cellect training information, it isn´t required later when model is used to predict.

 ## Install